 Will consumer demand really drive smart city developments in the future?

-VIETNAMESE developer BRG Group has just announced a partnership with Japanese trading (and investment) company Sumitomo Corporation worth US$4.21 billion to build a smart city on the outskirts of Hanoi.
+VIETNAMESE developer BRG Group recently partnered with Japanese trading (and investment) company Sumitomo Corporation to build a smart city on the outskirts of Hanoi worth US$4.21 billion.

 The project, the duo revealed to local media, will use a combination of technologies such as artificial intelligence, facial recognition-based surveillance, and the internet of things (IoT) to make living spaces safer and more efficient.